TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 ##### Container Access Policy

-Sets the basic access policy and manages access rights for each tenant or user.
-For more details, refer to [ACL Configuration Guide.
+Sets the basic access policy and manages access permissions for each tenant or user.
+For more details, refer to [ACL Configuration Guide](/Storage/Object%20Storage/ko/acl-guide/).

 <table class="it" style="padding-top: 15px; padding-bottom: 10px;">
   <tr>